Home Compare CPT vs UDR

 Camden Property Trust vs UDR: Which Stock Looks Stronger in 2026?

-Camden Property Trust leads structurally, with stability as the clearest single gap between the two profiles.
+UDR holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Camden Property Trust still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON